Guide to UK Applications • Guide to US Applications

 For those of you who are looking to get a head start on your college applications, start by organising some generic documents.
-One such document is a school profile, which may be required by many colleges.
-Prepared and submitted by your school counsellor, or another faculty member, such as your principal or academic coordinator, this two-page document, printed on both sides of an A4 sheet of non-glossy paper in dark ink, gives admissions officers (AOs) a snapshot of your school.
-But why is it important and what should your counsellor include in it?
-Read on to find out more!
+One such document is a school profile, which many colleges may require.
+Prepared and submitted by your school counsellor or another faculty member, such as your principal or academic coordinator, this two-page document, printed on both sides of an A4 sheet of non-glossy paper in dark ink, gives admissions officers (AOs) a snapshot of your school.

 Why is a school profile important?

 AOs at many colleges consider the school profile crucial to the admissions process as it provides them with some contextual information about your school and the systems it follows, giving them an idea of where and how you have been educated.
 This helps them interpret and understand your academic accomplishments so that they can evaluate you fairly in relation to your peers.

 Usually, the school profile contains information about the student body, facilities available, grade comparisons and college acceptances, among others.

 1) Basic information:

 In either the header or the footer, details like the school name, address, phone and fax numbers and website address should be included.
 Also, add the names and contact details of the principal and all counsellors.
 Directions to the school, preferred days and times for college visits and the College Entrance Examination Board (CEEB) code, UCAS Code or IB code can also be mentioned.

 The school profile should contain a paragraph about the school, when it was founded, a brief mention of the vision and mission and admission guidelines.